Michael Sfard

-Michael Sfard (מיכאל ספרד; born 1972) is an Israeli lawyer and political activist specializing in international human rights law and the laws of war.
+Michael Sfard (מיכאל סְפַרְד; born 1972) is an Israeli lawyer and political activist specializing in international human rights law and the laws of war.
 He has served as counsel in various cases on these topics in Israel.
 Sfard has represented a variety of Israeli and Palestinian human rights and peace organizations, movements and activists at the Israeli Supreme Court.

 Life and work

-Michael Sfard was born in 1972 in the Rehov Brazil public housing complex in Kiryat HaYovel, Jerusalem.
+Michael Sfard was born in 1972 in the Rehov Brazil public housing complex in Kiryat HaYovel, Jerusalem to mathematician Leon Sfard and University of Haifa professor Anna Sfard.
+Sfard is the grandson of Holocaust survivor and sociologist Zygmunt Bauman and writer Janina Bauman.

-Sfard is the grandchild of Holocaust survivor Zygmunt Bauman.
-His parents had been expelled from Poland for their involvement in the University of Warsaw student uprisings against the Communist Government in 1968.
+Sfard's parents were expelled from Poland in 1968 for their involvement in the University of Warsaw student uprisings.
 When he was five, his family moved to an apartment building in Ma'alot Dafna that was home to many journalists.

-Sfard completed a law degree (LLB) at Hebrew University of Jerusalem.
+Sfard attended the Hebrew University of Jerusalem and was awarded a Bachelor of Laws (LLB) upon completion of his studies.
+He later earned as Master of Laws (LLM) from University College London.
+He completed his legal apprenticeship under Avigdor Feldman and worked with him for several years as an attorney.

-He was a reservist for the Israeli Defense Forces (IDF) in the Gaza Strip while at law school.
-He served in the Nahal Brigade of the IDF, mostly in Lebanon, as a military paramedic.
-According to Sfard, before his reserve duty in Gaza, he believed "left-wing soldiers" should agree to patrol the Palestinian territories "to stop bad things from happening" rather than be conscientious objectors.
+Sfard served in the Nahal Brigade of the Israel Defense Forces (IDF) in Lebanon as a military paramedic.
+While in law school, Sfard served as a reservist in the IDF in the Gaza Strip.According to Sfard, before his reserve duty in Gaza, he believed "left-wing soldiers" should agree to patrol the Palestinian territories "to stop bad things from happening" rather than be conscientious objectors.

-While serving in Gaza his views changed, and in a later reservist session, Sfard became a conscientious objector and spent three weeks in military prison due to his refusal to serve as escort for Israeli settlers in Hebron.
+While serving in Gaza his views changed and in a later reservist session, Sfard refused to serve on the grounds of being a conscientious objector.
+As a result, he spent three weeks in military prison due to his refusal to serve as escort for Israeli settlers in Hebron.
 He was released from the army in 1994 and attended a course on Jewish-Arab encounters at Neve Shalom.
-He started his legal apprenticeship with Avigdor Feldman in 1998 and worked with him for several years as an attorney.